wiseman-timelord/Cpp-Vulkan-Agi/README.md

 ### Current Work
 1. Completing the scripts...
-- Streamline the installer to only install, requirements and the vulkan llama.cpp library.
 - Determine if all the code is implemented correctly, by going over qwen-agent tutorials/examples.
 - pretty sure the llama.cpp code is mostly there, however we do want to examine the syntax, and ensure we utilize arguments in the command lines optimally and correctly.
 - We do want to take advantage of the features in the framework, ensure to investigate framework examples further, and at the same correct any errors.